Merkoba/Meltdown/README.md

 ## Listener <a name="listener"></a>

-There's a listener mode that can be enabled with `--listener`.
+There's a listener mode that can be enabled with `--listen`.

 When the listener is active, it will listen for file changes using `watchdog`.